 Not all headaches require a visit to the doctor, but sometimes headaches warn of a serious disorder.
 Be sure to tell your doctor if you have a sudden severe headache.

-Get medical treatment right away if you have a headache after a tremor or if you have a headache accompanied by a stiff neck, fever, confusion, fainting, or pain in the eyes or ears.
+Get medical treatment right away if you have a head pain after a tremor or if you have a headache accompanied by a stiff neck, fever, confusion, fainting, or pain in the eyes or ears.

 Types